deftdaemon/isit5yet/README.md

-# isit5yet
+# Is It Time to Go Home Yet?
 A simple website that tells you if it's time to go home yet.
+Based on user's locale.

-For Weston so he can stop asking if it's 5:00.
+Created for Weston so he can stop asking if it's 5:00.